rdeodoo/odoo-toolbox/team-lead/README.md

 Act as if it was your own fault, not theirs.

-Everyone does mistakes, as long as it's not happening too often, make sure they don't feel too bad about it.
-Take the opportunity to teach them "in private", after sorting out the issue for them.
+Everyone makes mistakes, as long as it's not happening too often, make sure they don't feel too bad about it.
+Take the opportunity to teach them "in private" after sorting out the issue for them.

 For instance, if someone accidentally deletes a client database, while always